Bealby/product-landing-page/README.md

 at hand, with the button to purchase largely remaining visible and in eyesight.

-The tab feature headings are against an off-white background with the first tab panel always opened as default so that the user is aware of the options available.
+The ‘Tab’ feature headings are against an off-white background with the first tab panel always opened as default so that the user is aware of the options available.